 - Applications That Make the Schools You Want, Want You - consider your audience and target your statement for each school to which you are applying.
 (Eye on Psi Chi: Fall 1998)

 General advice for all types of graduate programs:

 - Writing the Personal Statement - suggestions regarding content and style.

 Your personal statement may be the most important brief essay you ever write, so don't skimp on revisions!
 Have professors and professionals who are working in the career field in which you are interested read your personal statement and comment.
 Take it to Writing Tutorial Services to get help with organizing and expressing your ideas clearly and for a grammar/word usage/spelling check.
 If you are applying to a highly competitive program, you may want to check out Essay Edge - an online essay editing service.
 See before & after samples here.

 You'll need to send official transcripts from all of the colleges you've attended to each graduate school.
-Be sure to request them so you will receive them early.
-Order your IUB transcript from the Office of the Registrar.
+Be sure to request them early.
+Access unofficial transcripts and order official transcripts from the Student Central on Union.

 Reflect on what you've done as student, a volunteer, and employee and then turn those experiences into accomplishment statements to create a resume targeted for the graduate program in which you are interested.
 Include volunteer positions, student & professional groups, part-time jobs or internship experiences, scholarships or other honors you've received, and a description of any study abroad programs in which you've participated.